miha42-github/company_dns/README.md

 # Introduction to edgar_svc
 To enable a more automated approach to gathering information about public companies, a set of utilities (mkdbcache.py and falsh.py) and a RESTful service (edgar_scv.py) have been created.
 This initial focus is related to the [SEC's EDGAR repository](https://www.sec.gov/edgar/searchedgar/companysearch.html), which keeps data on public companies who are listed on stock exchanges in the United states.
-The intention of these utilities and the associated micro-service is to enable other portions of Medium Roast to have ready access to public information about firms in a more automated fashion.
+Over time additions, in the form of other open repositories like what's available in the UK, will be considered.

+# Motivation
+The intention of these utilities, and the associated RESTful service, is to enable open access, Apache Software Foundation V2 License, to open data maintained by the SEC.
+There are certainly other API overlays available, at a cost, and given some research into these other tools/services the best alternative is/was to open source this set of tools.
+We hope that you will review and potentially work with us a we improve this tool set over time.
+There are certainly a few things we'll be working on soonish as we pull this tool into our developing application.
+Notably, here are the things that are likelly to be worked:
+1. Ensure that this will properly run in docker using docker-compose
+2. Beef up the installation and configuration documentation so anyone can partake
+3. Enable TLS for all of the communications with the service
+4. Get NGINX working properly, it is broken now
+5. Create some super simple wrapping scripts to operationalize the service
+6. Have fun refactoring the code, and potentially invite other developers in to particpate

+# Notice
+Since this code falls under a liberal ASF license, there is no warranty or guarantee of support.
+Additionally, since the development work we're pursuing isn't yet needing to pull data in from this service this code has been "hibernating" a bit.
+This is a nice way of saying it may not work, and we're not yet in a position to improve/fix the code base.
+However if you get it running please let us know, and when we come back here we will endeavor to update this README accordingly.
+So stay tuned...

 # Key Dependencies
 - [PyEdgar](https://github.com/gaulinmp/pyedgar) - used to interface with the SEC's EDGAR repository